-The head of each of the Districts in Himachal Pradesh is a Deputy Commissioner also known as Deputy Magistrate.
+Himachal Pradesh is divided into 12 districts.
+The head of each of the districts is a Deputy Commissioner, also known as District Magistrate.
 For administrative purposes, the districts are further divided into sub-divisions, which are controlled by the sub-divisional magistrates.
 The sub-divisions are further divided into blocks.
 Blocks comprise panchayats that is the village councils and town municipalities.
 The law and order in the district is maintained by the Superintendent of Police.

 A number of pilgrimage centers and Hindu temples are situated in Himachal Pradesh.
 There are more than two thousand Temples in Himachal Pradesh.
 These Himachal Pradesh Temples are also magnificent works of architecture.
 The temples are the centers of attraction for the visitors and tourists.
 Many of them are also associated with ancient legends.